MidnightDreamerX17/skill20/Races/RaceDetails/WarMech.md

 # War-Mech

+War-Mechs were invented and manufactured on a Prime Material world.
+Consequently, they are not strongly associated with any alignment plane.
+Of course, those who follow their original war-oriented programming will find the Lawful Neutral-Evil Plane to be the most suitable.

 War-Mechs are constructs that were given souls so that they can wage war independently, but this causes a number of tradeoffs compared to soul-less constructs.
 Unlike Law-Mechs, they have no fleshy bits.

 - Vision: Day Vision